 Cannabinoids such as cannabidiol (CBD) have been linked with a host of medicinal benefits and it may be the solution for millions of people in the UK who suffer from skin problems such as acne.

-The researchers noted that the antiproliferative (cell changing) and anti-inflammatory effects of CBD oil instigated these positive changes which were supported by clinical analysis, photographic data, and subjective patient responses.
+The researchers noted that the antiproliferative (cell changing) and anti-inflammatory effects of CBD oil instigated these positive changes.
+Clinical analysis, photographic data, and subjective patient responses further support this correlation.

 Yes CBD oil can work on body acne also.
 The back, chest, shoulders, and neck can break out in acne because they contain more sebaceous glands than the rest of the body.

-Will CBD Help With Any Other Skin Problems?
+Will CBD Oil Help With Any Other Skin Problems?

-Although research is still ongoing, cannabidiol has been shown to have tremendous potential in treating a number of skin conditions, including acne, primarily by reducing sebum production, eliminating bacteria and reducing inflammation.
+Although research is up and coming, cannabidiol has shown tremendous potential in treating a number of skin conditions, including acne.
+CBD mainly goes after fighting excess sebum production, bacteria, and inflammation.

 No other anti-acne agent can compare to cannabidiol in terms of effectiveness and its impeccable safety profile.
 Not only that but this cannabinoid is well-tolerated in humans and has been shown to not irritate the skin either.

-In fact, rather than dismiss this plant or try to fight its growing reputation, major skin care brands such as Kiehl’s, Ho Karen and Lord Jones have actually infused it into their products.
+In fact, rather than fighting CBD's growing reputation, major skincare brands such as Kiehl’s, Ho Karen and Lord Jones have actually infused it into their products.

-Acne and other skin blemishes should not put a halt to our lives, but when they start to affect your mental health, rather than splash harsh chemicals on your face, why not try a more natural solution backed by science.
+Acne and other skin blemishes should not put a halt to our lives.
+However, when they start to affect your mental health why not try a more natural solution backed by science.